-The injection occurs as a ``pulse'', with infinitesimal width in position represented as a spatial and temporal $\delta$-function initially.
+The injection occurs as a ``pulse'' with infinitesimal width represented as a spatial and temporal $\delta$-function initially.
 Then, the CR pressure source term $S$ becomes

 where $\vec{r}$ is the vector position from the central BH, and $t$ represents the time the pulse was injected.
-If such a pulse of CRs experience post-injection losses due to hadronic collisions, ionization, Coulomb interactions, and so on, the ``calorimetric fraction" can be written as f$_{\textrm{cal}}$, where pure calorimetry means f$_{\textrm{cal}}$ = 1 (no CRs escape into the CGM).
+If such a pulse of CRs experience post-injection losses due to hadronic collisions, ionization, Coulomb interactions, and so on, the ``calorimetric fraction" can be written as f$_{\textrm{cal}}$, where pure calorimetry means f$_{\textrm{cal}}$ = 1, i.e., no CRs escape from the source region into the CGM.

-We then assume spherical symmetry and solve for the Green's function solutions to the 3D diffusion-advection equation of the following form, assuming magnetic fields are isotropically tangled on large spatial scales in the CGM \citep[which simulations indicate is a reasonable approximation][]{Ji2020,ponnada_magnetic_2022} \footnote{Note, in practice the CR transport equations are not formally a diffusion-advection equation, but implicit in our assumptions here is combining the `streaming' and `diffusive' limits of micro-physical scattering to \textit{effective} transport speeds on scales $>>$ the CR scattering mean free path, which give rise to the resulting pressure.
-Exact separation of `streaming-like' vs. `diffusive' behavior is only possible when these coefficients are constants, and otherwise become strictly degenerate once their true arbitrary scalings with various locally varying plasma properties are considered (see \citealt{hopkins_testing_2021} Appendix B, and \citealt{hopkins_simple_2023} for more detailed discussions). }
+We further impose spherical symmetry and solve for the Green's function solutions to the 3D diffusion-advection equation of the following form, assuming magnetic fields are isotropically tangled on large spatial scales in the CGM \citep[which simulations indicate is a reasonable approximation][]{Ji2020,ponnada_magnetic_2022} \footnote{Note, in practice the CR transport equations are not formally a diffusion-advection equation, but implicit in our assumptions here is treating the `streaming' and `diffusive' limits of micro-physical scattering as \textit{effective} fluid transport speeds on scales $>>$ the CR scattering mean free path, which then gives rise to the resulting CR pressure.
+Exact separation of CR transport into `streaming-like' vs. `diffusive' behavior is only possible when these coefficients are constants, and otherwise become strictly degenerate once their true arbitrary scalings with various locally varying plasma properties are considered (see \citep{hopkins_testing_2021} Appendix B, and \citep{hopkins_simple_2023} for more detailed discussions). }